Medical and Welfare

 the death of the parents or current guardians.

 MIP Care Resources Connect is a charitable organisation (IRD File No. 91/16692) established in 2018.
 The main objectives of MIPCRC are twofold: first, to provide information and resources to carers and professionals to mentally incapacitated persons via a web-based platform; and second, to promote awareness of issues surrounding mental capacity.
-As a carer charity in Hong Kong, we share a common vision of finding ways to support carers in their laborious routine of caring for family or friends who are mentally incapacitated.
+As a charity focused on carers in Hong Kong, we share a common vision of finding ways to support carers in their difficult and laborious routine of caring for the mentally incapacitated.